Even Shakespeare’s cruel twists of fate are powerless to dampen the blazing passion of English National Ballet’s current Romeo and Juliet.

 Undeniably the world’s greatest love story, the tragedy is eternally destined to be an audience-pleaser and Milton Keynes Theatre was packed on opening night for the touring revival of Rudolf Nureyev’s 1977 interpretation.
-Originally created for the Company in celebration of the Queen’s Silver Jubilee, this sumptuous production intensifies the tale of two star-crossed lovers by frequently emphasising the notion of human weakness; ominously accentuating the brutality of Renaissance Verona; and boldly challenging the dancers with demanding, multifaceted, choreography.
+Originally created for the company in celebration of the Queen’s Silver Jubilee, this sumptuous production intensifies the tale of two star-crossed lovers by frequently emphasising the notion of human weakness, ominously accentuating the brutality of Renaissance Verona and boldly challenging the dancers with demanding, multifaceted, choreography.

-Contrasts command much clout in any Romeo & Juliet.
+Contrasts command much clout in any Romeo and Juliet.
 The opposition of the two rival families.
 The hustle and bustle of the swarming marketplace juxtaposed against the serenity of the moonlit trysts in the garden and at the chapel.
 The differences between idealistic Romeo and passive Paris as they vie for Juliet’s attention.
-Still, what really stands out in this version is how the spectacle of impressive leaps, turns and lifts can be impeccably matched by the potency of far more natural human movement – a glance, a touch, a kiss.
+Still, what really stands out in this version is how the spectacle of impressive leaps, turns and lifts can be impeccably matched by the potency of far more natural human movement.
+A glance, a touch, a kiss.
 Nureyev’s staging manages to develop all of the characters and provide further insight into several relationships, balancing the brilliance and bravado of ballet with a depth of drama befitting of the Bard’s prose.

 Juliet’s youthful defiance is portrayed as a resolute rebelliousness, giving lead principal Erina Takahashi lots to work with in her ardent performance as the infatuated adolescent teetering on the brink of womanhood.
 She grapples convincingly against her father, Lord Capulet, when ordered to marry Paris and personifies overwhelming anguish when Tybalt is killed.
 Nureyev’s choreography heightens the role of Juliet, offering ample opportunities for the female lead to demonstrate both technical proficiency and emotional expression.

 The unnerving indecision a desperate Juliet experiences concerning whether to choose suicide and preserve her family’s honour or drink Friar Lawrence’s potion and abscond with Romeo is compellingly communicated through the addition of a slow, sinister sequence.
 Here, Juliet’s wavering is embodied through the ghosts of Tybalt and Mercutio.
-Other revealing extras devised by Nureyev include an uncomfortable, interconnected, dance for four (Lord and Lady Capulet, Juliet and Paris) which tries to conceal the tension surrounding the impending arranged marriage and a short, swirling pas de deux for Juliet with Tybalt.
+Other revealing extras devised by Nureyev include an uncomfortable, interconnected, dance for four (Lord and Lady Capulet, Juliet and Paris), which tries to conceal the tension surrounding the impending arranged marriage, and a short, swirling pas de deux for Juliet with Tybalt.
 The admiration Juliet has for Tybalt is demonstrated here, along with his protectiveness of her.
 He is her cousin and she loves him – but she cannot help defying him when she falls for Romeo.

 Romeo himself is a romantic dreamer, an optimist.
 Against the shadowy milieu of a Verona drenched in death and decay, Nureyev’s Romeo verges on whimsical.
 We get our first sight of Juliet’s hero after a dark prologue shows a funeral procession for plague victims.
 Bathed in the warm glow of a brightly lit stage, new lead principal Isaac Hernández (he joined English National Ballet this year from Dutch National Ballet) exudes boyish vitality while scooting through a series of elaborate, floor-skimming steps.
 Throughout the ballet, Hernández makes light work of turns and leaps, proves to be a consummate partner and establishes a very likeable trio with Mercutio (Cesar Corrales) and Benvolio (James Forbat).